-The project is not within the early boundaries of City of Santa Clara that developed around Mission Santa Clara.
-The USGS topographic quadrangle series indicates that the school campus was occupied by an orchard in 1953 and built between 1953 and 1961.
-By 1961 urban development in the vicinity of the campus was confined to the west side with agricultural properties on the north, south and east.
-At the time, Chromite Drive ended about mid-school parcel providing access to five buildings just north of the undeveloped east half of the Bracher School block.
-By 1973 the vicinity of the school was entirely urban.
-No known significant or listed American Era sites or places are located in and/or adjacent to the project site.
+The project was not within the early boundaries of City of Santa Clara that developed around Mission Santa Clara.
+The USGS topographic quadrangle map series indicates that Briarwood School site was undeveloped until the school was constructed between 1953 and 1961.
+By 1961 the school was surrounded by urban development.
+No known significant or listed American Era sites or places are located in and/or adjacent to the project.